MarcoStoffers/ArduTest-LED/README.md

 To dimm the LED, you can lower the current during measurement down to 3mA or up to 40mA.
 The Tester always starts with a default current of 10mA!

+## Tips for DIYing

+The housing is designed in Fusion360.
+You can print it on any 3D FDM Printer with PLA or any other material you want.
+You will need 4x threaded inserts in M3 and 4 screws M3x25 to hold the front on the housing.
+The Frontplate is desgined in Inkscape in german.
+You can edit the SVG file for your own like.

 ## EasyEDA Source for PCB ordering through JLCPCB

 https://oshwlab.com/mstoffers/ArduTest-LED